rsnpj/notes-site/notes/Year_2/Software_Engineering/LSEPI/Contracts.md

     -   Run software on server, limiting the maximum number of users

-    -   Use unlimited number of copies
+    -   Use an unlimited number of copies

 -   Vendors concern: